Financially reviewed by Patrick Flood, CFA.

 The addition of small cap stocks improved the safe withdrawal rate from 4% to 4.5%.
 Interestingly, while it wouldn’t make much sense behaviorally, a portfolio of 100% small cap value stocks has exhibited the highest safe withdrawal rate historically.

 To be clear, this updated 4.5% SWR only applies if the investor is overweighting small cap stocks relative to their market weight.
-Many investors, like those holding Vanguard’s VT or VTI, will not be doing this.
+Many investors, like those holding Vanguard’s VT or VTI, or a target date fund in their 401k, will not be doing this.
 For the sake of clarity, I’ll be referring to the “traditional” 4% rule below in the rest of this post when I mention its derivations.
 I’ll try to make this clear at each mention, but there are a lot of numbers being tossed around.

 The implication here is that strategic asset allocation, diversification, flexible spending, having an emergency fund, and optimization for expected returns where possible should be considered significant, useful tactics in maximizing the likelihood of the portfolio’s survival through retirement.
 My own portfolio is well-diversified and optimized for expected returns for these reasons.